IAIK/coco-alma/examples/prince_ti/readme.md

 you need to perform before you can trace the execution of the circuit.
 In the following, we only briefly describe the main steps.

+For a simplified procedure, without any custom settings, please run `run_pipeline.py` from the virtual environment.
+The provided pipeline executes all the steps every time although it might not be necessary, so you can adapt it or write your own!
+For manual execution, please follow the following steps:

 * Synthesise the `top_module_d11` circuit, which is the top module of the PRINCE-TI design.
 The example saves the netlist in the coco-alma temporary directory.
 ```bash
 python3 path_to/coco-alma/parse.py --log-yosys \